swaptacular/swpt-k8s-config/README.md

 ```

 The next step is to bootstraps FluxCD from the Git server on your
 Kubernetes cluster.
-Note that when you execute the `flux bootstrap`
-command, you may want to use the `--registry` option in order to
+If you want to use your private container image
-specify a custom container image registry where the Flux controller
-images are published:
+registry for the FluxCD images, you will need to specify your registry
+in the `--registry` option (the default is "ghcr.io/fluxcd"), and add
+the `--registry-creds username:password` option in the `flux
+bootstrap` command, giving the username and the password for your
+private container image registry.

 ``` console
 $ sudo sh -c "sed -i '/git-server.simple-git-server.svc.cluster.local/d' /etc/hosts"